Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 It took us around two hours to complete the Aguinid Falls tour but that included many stops to take photos.
 For the average person, it would take around one hour from start to finish.

-Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best waterfalls in the Philippines and I highly recommend adding it to your South Cebu tour!
+Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best waterfalls in the Philippines!

 Binalayan Falls is located in Samboan in South Cebu.
-From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Binalayan Falls.
+From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach these falls.

 The first tier at Binalayan Falls features a shallow crystalline rock pool, a rest area with some make-shift benches and a tire swing hung from a tree.
 It’s definitely worth taking a short break here in this tranquil little section of the trek.

-The main falls at Binalayan Waterfall boasts a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.
+The main falls at Binalayan Waterfall boast a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.

 There is also a range of cliff jumping spots on the left-hand side of the falls, but even this is a bit sketchy due to the pool below being quite shallow.
 Only jump from a height you feel comfortable with, even if the guide encourages you to jump from a higher level just say no.